 The illegal use of controlled substances, substances that cause impairment, and alcohol abuse are harmful to the health, well-being and safety of Isothermal Community College’s (College) employees and students.
 Employees who illegally use controlled substances, substances that cause impairment, or abuse alcohol are less productive, less reliable and prone to greater absenteeism resulting in unnecessary costs, delays and safety risks.
 The College is committed to maintaining a safe workplace and an educational environment free from the influence of illegal controlled substances, substances that cause impairment and alcohol.

 All employees, including students employed by the College, are prohibited from unlawfully possessing, using, being under the influence of, manufacturing, dispensing, selling or distributing illegal controlled substances, or drug paraphernalia.
-Using or being under the influence of substances that cause impairment is prohibited for all employees.
+The illegal use of prescribed or over the counter substances that cause impairment is prohibited for all employees.
 Possessing, using, being under the influence of alcohol while on campus or off campus while engaging in official College activities or business is prohibited for all employees, including students employed by the College.

-This policy does not apply to the use of alcohol in instructional situations (e.g., cooking classes, laboratory experiments) or in conjunction with events at The Foundation Performing Arts and Conference Center which meet the requirements of all state laws and the nonexclusive catering services agreement.
+This policy does not apply to the use of alcohol in instructional situations (e.g., cooking classes, laboratory experiments), social activities outside of normal business hours when attendance is not required or in conjunction with events at The Foundation Performing Arts and Conference Center which meet the requirements of all state laws and the nonexclusive catering services agreement.
 This policy does not apply to the proper use of lawfully prescribed controlled substances by a licensed health-care provider.
 "Proper use" is defined as the manner in which the healthcare provider prescribed the medication.

 For purposes of this policy, the following definitions shall apply: